dowjones/tokendito/docs/README.md

 # Configuration settings and precedence

-tokendito uses credentials and configuration settings located in multiple places, such as the system or user environment variables, local configuration files, or explicitly declared on the command line as a parameter.
+Tokendito uses credentials and configuration settings located in multiple places, such as the system or user environment variables, local configuration files, or explicitly declared on the command line as a parameter.
 Certain locations take precedence over others.
 The AWS CLI